Riding after Hip Replacement: Safely back in the saddle with modern hip prosthesis

 Medical contraindications

-In cases of chronic dislocations, severe loosening of the hip prosthesis or other orthopedic problems, riding should be avoided.
+In cases of chronic dislocations, severe loosening of the hip prosthesis or other orthopedic problems, riding should be riding avoided.

 Indications of problems: Take these symptoms seriously